bocchifrancescog/map-app/README.md

 On another console load some data (just needed the FIRST time)
 ```
 cd into the root folder
-Find the server container with "docker ps".
+Find the name of the server container with "docker ps".
 Should be something like "mapapp_server_1"

 docker exec -it mapapp_server_1 /bin/bash
 cd map-app/server/